 Umiskin press have published a timely account of Irish-Soviet relations in this the centennial year of the wholly unnecessary Russian Revolution.
 Quinn developed this book from a thesis that he had submitted to earn his PHD.
 Ultimately, relations between Ireland and the USSR were not especially close during the period in question so, despite some occasionally interesting dalliances, there was not a massive amount of material to work with.
 The writing is clunky, with no flow to it, and some of it is utterly superfluous, particularly the chapter on how Ireland first joined the original nine countries in the early version of the European Union.
 Nonetheless, the subject matter is beguiling enough to make the book relatively worthwhile.

-The earliest link between the Irish and Russian revolutionaries remains the most intriguing one.
-Quinn recountde the astonishing story of how Ludwig Martens, a member of the early Bolshevik government, gave his counterpart in the Irish government diamonds from the freshly deposed and deceased Czar Nicolas II, as collateral for a loan that the Irish government had given to the Bolsheviks, “(Martens) produced a cardboard box with a sixteen-carat diamond pendant and three sapphire and ruby brooches, saying that they formed part of the Russian Crown Jewels and were worth 25,500 dollars.
+The earliest link between the Irish and the Russian revolutionaries remains the most intriguing one.
+Quinn recounted the astonishing story of how Ludwig Martens, a member of the early Bolshevik government, gave his counterpart in the Irish government diamonds from the freshly deposed and deceased Czar Nicolas II, as collateral for a loan that the Irish government had given to the Bolsheviks, “(Martens) produced a cardboard box with a sixteen-carat diamond pendant and three sapphire and ruby brooches, saying that they formed part of the Russian Crown Jewels and were worth 25,500 dollars.
 The Czar’s possessions had been confiscated and were now deemed to be the state property of Soviet Russia”.
 Michael Collins had the sense to acknowledge that these were the product of a violent putsch and insisted that Ireland “take these back they are bloodstained”.

 Lenin wrote about the Irish Rising before the Bolsheviks came to power so there was, if not a relationship, a certain kinship between two countries who were certainly anti-imperialist in nature although Ireland’s deep historical and geographical ties with the United States complicate this simplistic perspective.
 Perhaps, we are somewhere in the middle, just like our stated position of neutrality.
 In “What Is To Be Done?”
 Lenin legitimised violence as a necessity when taking control of a country, “do not deny in principle violence and terror in relation to the class enemy without which no revolution comes about”.
 Of course, Lenin had envisioned a global overthrowing of the capitalist system and Ireland rebelling against the UK fitted neatly into his worldview.
 However, Lenin misunderstood the Irish Rising.
 We revolted against the British to retake our own land, not because we disagreed with the economic system they employed.
 The Russian Revolution was an internal coup, so the question has to be asked: was it justified at all?
 I would say it was not.
 Lenin did not merely justify violence to take power, he also deemed it acceptable to hold onto power, an important distinction.